 General Information from the Public Health and the Environment (RIVM):

 The National Institute for Public Health and the Environment (RIVM) of the Netherlands is applying the following measures in the whole country:

-Stay at home as much as you can.
 Only go outside for work if you cannot work from home, for groceries, or to take care of others.
 It’s allowed to get some fresh air, but do not do this in a group.
 Always keep a distance from others (at least 1.5 meters) and avoid social activities and groups of people.
 Also at home: have a maximum of three visitors and keep a distance even then.

 Stores and public transport are required to take measures to ensure the distance between people, for instance through a new door policy.

 Hairdressers, beauticians and other so-called ‘contact professions’ are allowed to continue their work.